-A change in control is required where there is a proposed change in the ownership or control of an FCA-regulated firm.
-Thresholds for control of Directive firms are defined in the following bands:
+A change in control is mandated when there is a proposed shift in the ownership or control of an FCA-regulated firm.
+The thresholds for control of Directive firms are categorized into the following bands: 10% or more but less than 20%, 20% or more but less than 30%, 30% or more but less than 50%, and 50% or more.

-A change in control is typically triggered where shares or voting rights are acquired or disposed of, new shareholders are introduced, existing shareholders increase or reduce their holdings, or there is a restructuring of ownership at group level.
-A change in control may also be triggered where there is a change in ultimate beneficial ownership, indirect control through holding companies, or changes to the composition of the board or senior management that affect control.
-Firms and proposed acquirers must notify the FCA in advance and obtain approval before the change takes effect.
+Typically, a change in control is triggered by the acquisition or disposal of shares or voting rights, the introduction of new shareholders, changes in existing shareholders' holdings, or a restructuring of ownership at the group level.
+Furthermore, a change in control may also be initiated by alterations in ultimate beneficial ownership, indirect control through holding companies, or changes to the board or senior management composition that impact control.
+To ensure compliance with FCA regulations, firms and proposed acquirers must notify the FCA in advance and obtain the necessary approval before the change takes effect.

 Mon | 09:00 – 17:00 | |